Tidcombe: Parish church

 There is evidence of a church in the mid 13th century.
 The present church, in part-rendered flint with stone dressings, is from the 14th century.
 The nave was re-roofed in the 15th century, and in the 17th the low two-stage west tower was added which necessitated shortening the nave.
 The north porch, in brick and described by Pevsner as humble carries a date of 1675.
 The chancel was restored and paved in the 19th century.

 Two of the three bells are from the 17th century.
 The churchyard has a chest tomb of 1770, a memorial to Marie and Jane Tanner; and 19th-century tombs of the Hawkins family of neighbouring Wexcombe.
 The church was recorded as Grade II* listed in 1966.

 The Fosbury tithing was made a separate ecclesiastical parish in 1856 after a church was built there.
 Hippenscombe, until then extra-parochial, was added to Tidcombe parish in 1879.
 Fosbury benefice was united with Tidcombe in 1926, although the parishes remained distinct; the incumbent was to live at the Fosbury parsonage.
 In 1962 the benefice was united with East Grafton.
 The parish was united with Tidcombe in 1979 and Fosbury church was declared redundant.
 Today the parish forms part of the Savernake team ministry, alongside eleven other rural churches around Burbage.

-Parish registers

-The parish register from 1635 to 1700 is of great interest.
+There is an early parish register, for 1635 to 1700.